 A Galway wristband is a reminder of home

-We took a photograph, waved goodbye, and for the remainder of the journey I reflected on our fortuitous meeting and of the connections that Camino fosters with people all over the world.
+We took a photograph, waved goodbye, and for the remainder of the journey, I reflected on our fortuitous meeting and the connections Camino fosters with people worldwide.
 How many people are left with charms and memories of charming people?

-Our hotel is based a few kilometers off the Camino route.
-We spotted a Camino Ways sign by a bus stop and, after trekking down a hard hill, we were able to catch our breaths and wait for the hotel owner to pick us up.
-This is unusual for Camino, but a welcomed trip as the town of A Picota is larger than Lago where we had finished walking, and we were greeted with welcomed bottles of cold water.
+Our hotel is based a few kilometres off the Camino route.
+We spotted a Camino Ways sign by a bus stop, and after trekking down a rugged hill, we could catch our breaths and wait for the hotel owner to pick us up.
+This is unusual for Camino but a welcomed trip as the town of A Picota is larger than Lago, where we had finished walking and were greeted with bottles of cold water.

-After a dinner to wrap up our evening, we were booked to return by taxi tomorrow morning to where we stopped – no kilometers missing, we promise!
+After dinner to wrap up our evening, we were booked to return by taxi tomorrow morning to where we stopped – no kilometres missing, we promise!

-Our evening was spent catching the sun behind the hotel – a hard task for two busy minds.
+Our evening caught the sun behind the hotel – a challenging task for two busy minds.
 As the hotel was preparing for a wedding tomorrow, we found ourselves surrounded by peacocks, hydrangeas and dream catchers.
 A surreal moment!

 We were both reminded of life beyond the Camino.
-After catching up with friends and family at home and saying goodnight, it’s now time to rest our tired legs and gather our energies for tomorrow’s 26km.
+After catching up with friends and family at home and saying goodnight, it’s time to rest our tired legs and gathers energy for tomorrow’s 26km.

-Today gifted Mary and I a day like no other.
+Today gifted Mary and me a day like no other.
 Earlier in the week, we chatted about the way to Finisterre being like childbirth.
-People only remember the moment of euphoria, and forget the pain endured in getting to the ‘end of the world’!
+People only remember the moment of euphoria and forget the pain endured in getting to the ‘end of the world!

 This morning from Cee was busier than any other morning.
 Pilgrims were moving, eager to arrive at their final destination.

 We met Leonardo, a 69-year-old from Mexico City.
-He was an amazing spirit, and we shared our reasonings about the meaning of life.
+He was a great spirit, and we shared our reasonings about the meaning of life.
 An accountant, he retired three years and has been in Europe since April.
-The Camino was suggested to him in Lisbon and he bought a bag, a pair of walking sticks and took off.
+The Camino was suggested to him in Lisbon, and he bought a bag and a pair of walking sticks and took off.

 He is a man who practices meditation and Bikram yoga every day.
 Mary and I shared a few kilometres with him and took some photographs.
-Our parting was textbook Camino: someone stops for a few minutes for a photograph, or a coffee, or just catches their breath and time moves away.
+Our parting was textbook Camino: someone stops for a few minutes for a picture, or a coffee, or just catches their breath, and time moves away.
 We hope to connect with him again.
-He was a special spirit.
+He was a unique spirit.

-We were met with a guy smoking a blunt, with Bob Marley’s No Woman No Cry blaring from his backpack.
+We were met with a guy smoking a blunt, Bob Marley’s No Woman No Cry blaring from his backpack.
 He was on his way to work, blasting a boom box.
-Together with Ben, a Hungarian PE student, we moved in sync to the beat that only Bob could capture for us.
-No English shared.
+With Ben, a Hungarian PE student, we moved in sync to the beat that only Bob could capture for us.
+No English is shared.
 No one needed to speak.
-Music can be the greatest connection when language becomes a barrier to conversation.
-The five of us danced our way onto the shores of Finisterre, a joyous few minutes shared together.
+Music can be the most incredible connection when language becomes a barrier to conversation.
+The five of us danced our way onto the shores of Finisterre, a joyous few minutes shared.

 I can’t tell you the impact days like today have on Pilgrims.
-Finisterre is a standard seaside town but has the ability to capture thousands of Pilgrims each year.
-Most of these visitors would have walked over 120km to soak in the folklore and spirit of Finisterre – which was known as the ‘end of the world’ in Roman times.
+Finisterre is a standard seaside town but can capture thousands of Pilgrims each year.
+Most of these visitors would have walked over 120km to soak in the folklore and spirit of Finisterre – which was known as the ‘end of the world in Roman times.
 Some Pilgrims walk even further.
 Some, like Mary and I, had our journeys from previous years to complete.

 This wasn’t the end of our experience.
-Mary and I were eager to capture the treasure many of us want to experience when we’re finished Camino, (for now at least).
-We walked the 3.2km out of the town to the cliff at Faro de Cabo Finisterre.
+Mary and I were eager to capture the treasure many of us wanted to experience when we finished Camino (for now at least).
+We walked 3.2km from the town to the cliff at Faro de Cabo Finisterre.

-Having arrived with plenty of time to settle and pick a spot to watch the sunset, we talked about what this trip has offered us, and what it reminded us of.
+Having arrived with plenty of time to settle and pick a spot to watch the sunset, we talked about what this trip had offered us and what it reminded us of.
 As the sun changed its colours and shape, we listened to To Ramona by Sinéad Lohan and sent gratitude and intentions into the approaching night sky.

-At exactly 9.55pm the sun set, and as it disappeared beyond the sea, I was left with an overwhelming sense of solace.
-A feeling of deep understanding of the greater things that are happening for us.
+At precisely 9.55 pm, the sunset, and as it disappeared beyond the sea, I was left with an overwhelming sense of solace.
+A feeling of deep understanding of the more significant things that are happening to us.
 A feeling of deep appreciation of our environment that is an extraordinary natural healer for all who allow it in.

 DAY 6 – Time for reflection as our journey comes to an end

-We arrived at the information centre at 9:00 am to collect our Compostella, certificates for completion of the Camino, after successfully walking close to 54 miles.
+We arrived at the information centre at 9:00 am to collect our Compostela certificates for completion of the Camino after successfully walking close to 54 miles.
 It’s a surreal moment acknowledging the journey you have overcome ahead of walking to the final destination of Muxia.

-For those visiting Fisterra, we recommend a visit to Etel & Pan, a coffee hotspot conveniently located beside the centre.
-As we waited to collect our Compostela certificates, Mary and I sat in silence collecting our thoughts, reflecting on our Faro de Fisterra visit the night previous and our personal journeys along the way.
+For those visiting Fisterra, we recommend visiting Etel & Pan, a coffee hotspot conveniently located beside the centre.
+As we waited to collect our Compostela certificates, Mary and I sat in silence, organising our thoughts and reflecting on our previous Faro de Fisterra visit and our journeys along the way.
 We congratulated fellow pilgrims who received their Compostella.
-A special time for a pilgrim.
+A particular time for a pilgrim.
 A special time for us.
 Mary and I then headed north to Lires, making tracks before the sun intensified.
 Today’s path was a combination of road and forest.
-Strolling into people’s back yards, farms and worksites made me wonder how our Spanish friends feel about pilgrims arriving every day in droves.
+Strolling into people’s backyards, farms and worksites made me wonder how our Spanish friends feel about pilgrims arriving every day in droves.
 Towns and villages can be difficult to find on this route, but the greenery and seascapes here are truly stunning.
-We met many pilgrims journeying back towards Fisterra from Muxia, which can seem like a difficult walk if you’ve already conquered a voyage to the end of the world.
-Our route was short in comparison to others with just a 16 km walk to achieve.
-Today has been the only overcast day we’ve seen since starting our Camino in Santiago de Compostela.
-After walking to Lires, we were driven 15 minutes west to a family-run rustic hotel, in Casa Fontequeiroso just outside Muxia.
-Meeting Anxo, a young boy who had just finished an English camp was a highlight, particularly seeing his joy at practising a new language.
+We met many pilgrims journeying back towards Fisterra from Muxia, which can seem like a challenging walk if you’ve already conquered a voyage to the end of the world.
+Our route was short compared to others, with just a 16 km walk.
+Today has been the only overcast since starting our Camino in Santiago de Compostela.
+After walking to Lires, we were driven 15 minutes west to a family-run rustic hotel in Casa Fontequeiroso just outside Muxia.
+Meeting Anxo, a young boy who had just finished an English camp, was a highlight, particularly seeing his joy at practising a new language.
 Over our first home-cooked meal since arriving in Spain, we listened to him play the Galician bagpipes.
-A gorgeous moment.
+A beautiful moment.
 As we close our eyes and rest for our final 15km walk tomorrow, we are grateful for this evening, a home away from home, a sincere and genuine welcome in a Spanish casa.

 Day 7 – Take time for yourself and make no apologies about it

-When it comes to the experience of the Camino, it is exceptionally difficult to switch ‘off’ and find the words to share the brilliance that goes with Camino.
+When it comes to the experience of the Camino, it is challenging to switch ‘off’ and find the words to share the brilliance that goes with Camino.